How to create a cross-border eCommerce strategy and solution

 Addressing local markets shouldn’t be an afterthought for your business.
 When adopting a D2C strategy, localizing your brand and products is the key to success.
 More than language translation, consumers expect brands to consider market and cultural aspects, including:

-Industry-specific regulations and local requirements; fashion companies may have to adapt product information following local sizing.
+• Industry-specific regulations and local requirements: Fashion companies may need to adapt product information to local sizing standards.

 Here are some best practices on how to use eCommerce localization based on consumers’ local preferences using a unified commerce approach:

-Promote products and content for distinct audiences — from one commerce backend.
+• Promote products and content to distinct audiences — from a single commerce backend.

 BIC augmented self-service to meet the needs of MEA buyers

 The globally recognized leader in the stationery, lighter and shaver markets was able to customize the digital experiences to meet the needs of specific regions.
-The manufacturer developed a pallet/container volumetric calculation tool specifically designed for the MEA (Middle East and Africa) market, addressing its price-sensitive nature and the challenges posed by lengthy shipping times and high costs.
+The manufacturer developed a pallet/container volumetric calculation tool specifically for the MEA (Middle East and Africa) market, addressing its price sensitivity and the challenges posed by lengthy shipping times and high costs.

 With a single storefront supporting six currencies and operations in over 100 countries, the platform caters to over 150 B2B customers to date.